-Detrimental Behaviour Examples Response/Consequence Difficult - behaviour that is detrimental but not Defacing other's work, rudeness to an adult, Protective consequence - removal of a freedom to dangerous swearing, making insulting gestures, throwing equipment manage harm e.g. increased staff ratio, limited access to outside space, escorted in Dangerous - behaviour which will imminently result in danger to self or others, damage to property or behaviour that would be considered criminal if the person was Stealing, making prejudiced comments or abuse, bullying, sexual harassment social situations, differentiated teaching space, exclusion Educational Consequence - the learning, rehearsing or teaching so that the freedom can be returned e.g. completing tasks, rehearsing, assisting with repairs,
+Anti Social Behaviour Examples Response/Consequence

+Difficult - behaviour that is Defacing other's work, Protective consequence -

+anti-social but not rudeness to an adult, removal of a freedom to manage

+dangerous swearing, making insulting harm e.g. increased staff ratio,

+gestures, throwing equipment limited access to outside space,

+Dangerous - imminently Stealing, making prejudiced escorted in social situations,

+result in danger to self or comments or abuse, bullying, differentiated teaching space,

+others, damage to property sexual harassment, exclusion

+or behaviour that would be deliberately hurting others e.g. Educational Consequence - the

+considered criminal if the kicking, hitting, biting learning, rehearsing or teaching

-the age of criminal educational opportunities,
+person was the age of so that the freedom can be

+criminal responsibility returned e.g. completing tasks,

+rehearsing, assisting with repairs,

+educational opportunities,

-responsibility conversation and exploration
+conversation and exploration

 Referral to SLT

 Reflect, repair and restore

-How can we put the harm
+How can we put the harm right?

-right?
-What have we learnt so
+What have we learnt so we can

-we can avoid similar incidents
+avoid similar incidents happening

-happening again?
-How can we
+again?
+How can we make things

-make things better for XX/you?
+better for XX/you?
+If everything

-If everything was going to be
+was going to be alright, what

-alright, what would need to

-happen?
-How can you help to
+would need to happen?
+How can

-put this right?
-How can we
+you help to put this right?
+How

-make it OK for you to go back
+can we make it OK for you to go

-to, What do you think X
+back to, What do you think X

 might need?

 Parent/Carer contacted

 Behaviour Log completed

-For all incidents involving detrimental behavior there will be an opportunity for those affected by an incident to re-visit the experience by re-telling and exploring the story with a changed set of feelings.
+For all incidents involving Anti Social behavior there will be an opportunity for those affected by an incident to re-visit the experience by re-telling and exploring the story with a changed set of feelings.
 During the incident, behaviour may be influenced by anger, frustration or disappointment etc. The purpose of reflect, repair and restore is to re-visit the experiences with each child once calm, relaxed and reflective.
 The process focuses on the harm that has been done and how the harm can be repaired.
 It looks at experiences, feelings and needs and plans to ensure conflict is less likely to happen in the future.
 Examples of restorative questions are given above however for children with communication needs or complex conditions that effect communication additional differentiated approaches may be used.
 Examples include the use of Social stories, Comic Strip Conversations, the use of signs, pictures and symbols to communicate emotions or the completion of a 'Roots and Fruits' tree.